 - A veteran may be recertified in a class when the instructor determines the absences will not jeopardize the veteran's ability to satisfactorily complete the courses in the prescribed time period.

-- Career/Vocational Certificate Programs
+- Career/Technical Certificate Programs

-- VA educational benefit recipients who register in Career/Vocational Certificate Program courses and accumulate three days of unexcused absences within a calendar month for which they have received VA certification will have this certification adjusted or terminated for lack of attendance.
+- VA educational benefit recipients who register in Career/Technical Certificate Program courses and accumulate three days of unexcused absences within a calendar month for which they have received VA certification will have this certification adjusted or terminated for lack of attendance.

 - A student may be recertified in the program when the instructor determines the absences will not jeopardize the student's ability to satisfactorily complete the course in the prescribed time period.